- Location: Washington

 - Hand it to the buyer to sign.

 - Fill out a Bill of Sale.
 The buyer needs it to get a new title.
 For you, it proves that you sold the car.
 The document covers you if there are any questions later, or if your buyer never turns in the new paperwork.

 - File a report of the sale within 5 days.
 You can do this online for free or in person at a vehicle licensing office.

 Transferring a title when you buy a new car is the easiest, because the dealer takes care of it for you.

-If you’re shopping for a new car, you should comparison shop online to get quick and handy values for the best price.
+If you’re shopping for a new car, you should compare prices online to see your options.